rmedvedo/terraform-aws-eks/PRCoach_CONFIG.md

 ## Code Review
 - **Terraform Syntax and Style Checks:**
-  - ignore comments on variables
+  - ignore comments on paramters

 ## Documentation and Explanation
 - **Auto-Documentation:**